 The computer monitor should be placed:

-- Bifocals and progressive lens - even if you wear bifocals or progressive lens, if you sit back in your chair in a reclined posture (with you back at around 110 degrees) that is recommended for good low back health, rather than sitting erect at 90 degrees, and if you slightly tilt the monitor backwards and place this at a comfortable height you should be able to see the screen without tilting your head back or craning your neck forwards.
-Postural problems with bifocals can occur if you sits erect or even hunched forwards.
-The problem with low monitors is that they cause neck flexion and suffer more from glare.
-Recent studies have shown that the best position for a computer monitor is for the center of the screen to be at around 17.5 degrees below eye level.
+- Bifocals and progressive lens.
+Even when wearing bifocals or progressive lens, if you sit back in your chair in a reclined posture (with your back at around 110 degrees) that is recommended for good low back health, rather than sitting erect at 90 degrees, and if you slightly tilt the monitor backwards and place this at a comfortable height you should be able to see the screen without tilting your head back or craning your neck forwards.
+Postural problems with bifocals can occur if you sit erect or even hunched forward.
+Studies have shown that the best position for a computer monitor is for the center of the screen to be at around 17.5 degrees below eye level.
 Try to align your eyes with the top of the viewing area of the screen, and this should put the center about right geometrically.

-- Screen quality - use a good quality computer screen.
+- Screen quality.
+Use a good quality computer screen.
 Make sure that the text characters on your screen look sharp, and that they are a comfortable size (you can change the screen resolution to find a comfortable and clear character size).
-If you can see the screen flickering out of the corner of your eye you should try increasing the refresh rate of your monitor (with a PC you can change monitor resolution and refresh rates using the Monitor control panel in your Settings folder, with a Mac you can use the Monitor control panel).
-You can also consider using a good quality glass anti-glare filter or an LCD display (like a laptop screen).

 7. Posture, posture posture!